nishant257/secondproject/README.md

 # secondproject
-I have used Analysis.R, does the following:
+I have used run_analysis.R, does the following:
 I loaded training and test datasets and kept only those columns with a mean or standard deviation I merged the columns and then the datasets
 Made columns into factors